forestdb/forestdb.org/models/PLU-2019-projects.md

 viz.density(pragmaticListener("light","bodybuilder"))
 ~~~~

 As we can see from these results, the listener's interpretation is slightly different if he doesn't know what the speaker's intention is.
 So, if a child says the box is "heavy" and the listener doesn't actually know if the box is heavy for a child or heavy in general, the listener has to take into account the other comparison classes' priors.
-However, the listener would give more probability to child prior and less probability to the other two classes.
+However, the listener would give more probability to the child prior and less probability to the other two classes.

 ##Abimael Hernandez Jimenez, Paula Aruby Marquez, and Cesar Manuel Rosales Jr.

 The Rational Speech Act framework views language as recursive reasoning between a literal listener, speaker, and a pragmatic listener.
 Using Bayesian inference, the pragmatic listener updates their prior beliefs about the state of the world by reasoning over an utterance given by a cooperative speaker.
 The speaker selects an utterance based on the probability of a literal listener arriving at the correct state of the world given the literal meaning of an utterance.

 Models have been created to depict non-literal language.
 Non-literal language refers to when the utterance is false.
-There are several forms of non-literal language, including hyperbole, metaphor, and irony, the latter which is the focus of this chapter.
+There are several forms of non-literal language, including hyperbole, metaphor, and irony, the latter of which is the focus of this chapter.
 Irony is when a person states an utterance but means the opposite of what is said.
 In our example, we describe individuals conversing about the weather in a sunny context i.e. California.
 An ironic expression in this model is conveyed when the individual complains about the weather when in fact the weather is nice or pleasant.
 Irony is depicted because the speaker says something but means the opposite.

 The original irony model shares characteristics with the hyperbole model.
 The hyperbole model introduced and implemented QUD manipulation into its code.
 The pricePrior in the hyperbole model depicts how much is spent, i.e. state of the world.
 It parallels the purpose of the statePrior in the irony model, which identifies the status of the weather.
 Further, the valencePrior points out how the speaker feels toward the state in both models.
 In the hyperbole model, it demonstrates how the speaker feels toward the amount spent.
 And in the irony model, it showcases how the speaker feels about the weather.